marbleyung/leadsoft_testtask/README.md

 ERROR: Network supernet declared as external but specifies additional attributes (driver).
 ANSWER: nano docker-compose.yml -> delete `driver` line (in the end)

-frontend_1  | Error: Cannot find module 'express'
+frontend_1  | Error: Cannot find module 'express' / other `frontend` problems
 ANSWER: nano docker-compose.yml -> find the `frontend` service -> find the `command` line -> change it to 'npm install && cd static/js && node server.js'.
 Then `docker-compose up`, then REMOVE it on next run

 Is something wrong with data sending between the apps?
 Check your firewall status